Townsville University Hospital

 Townsville University Hospital has a number of food and drink options available both inside the main hospital, and at the adjacent Medilink Retail Centre (on the hospital campus).
 Medilink also features a newsagent and florist.

-A supermarket and pharmacy are located close by on the James Cook University campus.
+A pharmacy is located close by on the James Cook University campus.

 ATMs are located on the ground floor of the main hospital building and beside the newsagent at the Medilink Retail Centre.